Nang Khin Zay Yar

 Nang Khin Zay Yar (နန်းခင်ဇေယျာ; born in Taunggyi on March 4, 1988) is a Burmese model, actress and beauty pageant titleholder who won Miss Universe Myanmar title in 2012.
 She also won the Missosology's Miss International 2012 People's Choice Award, Pageantology.net Miss International 2012 People's Choice Award and Miss Internet Award in Miss International 2012, Okinawa.

 Early life

 Nang Khin Zay Yar was born in Taunggyi on March 4, 1988, to her mother Nang Phyu Phyu Khine and her father Khun Aung Myat.
 Nang Khin Zay Yar went to Basic Education High School No. 4 Taunggyi.
 Nang Khin Zay Yar finished her education from Taunggyi University, earning her degree as a Bachelor of Laws.
-After she finished her education, she opted to become a tour guide instead of a lawyer, shortly afterwards moving into model industry.
+After she finished her education, she opted to become a tour guide instead of a lawyer, shortly afterwards moving into the modelling industry.
 She can speak both English and German.